poppy-project/poppy-docs/en/installation/install-a-poppy-board.md

 Write the image to the SD-card with you favorite disk writer tool as explained in the [startup section](burn-an-image-file.md#write-an-image-to-the-sd-card).

-> **Info** If you are using Windows, you have no native SSH client ; you have download and install [Putty](http://www.putty.org/) or [bitwise](https://www.bitvise.com/ssh-client-download) to use SSH.
+> **Info** If you are using Windows, you have no native SSH client ; you have to download and install [Putty](http://www.putty.org/) or [bitwise](https://www.bitvise.com/ssh-client-download) to use SSH.

 Login to the board in SSH: `ssh pi@raspberrypi.local`, password=raspberry.

 You will need to make sure that you have enough free space in your raspberry.
 The easiest way is to use the raspi-config script to expand your partition to the full SD-card.
-Just log into your raspberry and run:
+Just log into your raspberry and run (you will need to reboot it afterwards):

 ```bash
 sudo raspi-config --expand-rootfs